mgietzmann/schooling/management/case_study/checklist.md

 > In 2021, Amendment 8 to the Atlantic Herring FMP prohibited the use of midwater trawl gear inshore of 12 nautical miles (22 km) from the U.S./Canada border to the Rhode Island/Connecticut border and inshore of 20 nautical miles (37 km) off the east coast of Cape Cod with the intent of addressing issues of localized depletion and user group conflict (86 FR 1810, January 11, 2021).
 However, as a result of litigation by midwater trawl industry members, a Court ruled that this measure was arbitrary and capricious and violated the Administrative Procedure Act based on a conclusion that the available scientific information did not sufficiently support that localized depletion was occurring.<sup>[[25]](https://www.federalregister.gov/documents/2023/03/23/2023-05797/magnuson-stevens-fishery-conservation-and-management-act-provisions-fisheries-of-the-northeastern)</sup>

 So clearly this is not a conflict free space.
-Fisheries are litigating.
+Fishermen are litigating.

 The body responsible for these rules seems to be the Atlantic States Marine Fisheries Commission who then delegates work to committees that range from technical to advisory with a board overseeing proceedings.
 Some of this work is delegating to similar bodies in NOAA and the councils in each of the states.
-Every at least couple of years the technical board for the ASMFC meets and the lead board for the fishery in the ASMFC seems to meet a few times every year.
+At least every couple of years the technical board for the ASMFC meets and the management board for the fishery in the ASMFC seems to meet a few times every year.
 Much of what these groups do is driven by the Magnuson Stevens Act as most of the work is directed toward fulfilling its provisions<sup>[[10]](https://www.asmfc.org/species/atlantic-herring)</sup>.

-This governing body has been in place since before 2000 (reports list back to 1999) and is open to public comment.
+This governing body has been in place since before 2000 (reports listed go back to 1999) and is open to public comment.
 Clearly there is also litigation going on (see above) so fishermen are definitely involved in driving the direction of the fishery.

-Given the ACL is the primary form of control here landings seem to be reasonably well monitored and for particularly vulnerable zones observers have to be on board<sup>[[7]](https://www.fisheries.noaa.gov/species/atlantic-herring#commercial)</sup>.
+Given the ACL is the primary form of control here, landings seem to be reasonably well monitored and for particularly vulnerable zones observers have to be on board<sup>[[7]](https://www.fisheries.noaa.gov/species/atlantic-herring#commercial)</sup>.
 Reporting is the responsibility of the fishermen and failing to comply will incur investigation from NOAA<sup>[[26]](https://www.greateratlantic.fisheries.noaa.gov/ro/fso/reports/herring/qm_herring.html)</sup>

 ## Outcomes

 > In 2021, commercial landings of Atlantic herring totaled approximately 11 million pounds and were valued at $6.6 million, according to the NOAA Fisheries commercial fishing landings database.<sup>[[5]](https://www.fisheries.noaa.gov/species/atlantic-herring#overview)</sup>

 These are the lowest landings on record and while folks are still clearly out there making money all stakeholders are clearly concerned about the state of this fishery.
 It has been noted in recent stock assessments<sup>[[27]](https://www.asmfc.org/uploads/file/63cecac3AtlHerring_65thSAW_AssessmentSummaryReport_Aug2018.pdf)</sup> that there are serious inconsistencies in the modeling parameters and that as a result estimates of recruitment and stock size are highly uncertain.
-Some of this is attributed to the fact that the complex is treated as a whole when clearly from the herring life history it is really an amalgamation of several different complexes which are likely being fished at different levels.
+Some of this is attributed to the fact that while the complex is treated as a single stock the life history of herring clearly is an amalgamation of several different complexes which are likely being fished at different levels.

 In general it seems like fishing has stayed below the appropriate management points for the most part, however year after year the estimates of those points change rather dramatically<sup>[[28]](https://apps-st.fisheries.noaa.gov/stocksmart?stockname=Atlantic%20herring%20-%20Northwestern%20Atlantic%20Coast&stockid=10572)</sup>.

-There is a clear issue in being able to model this stock and as a result we've ended up putting it into an dramatically depressed state.
+There is a clear issue in being able to model this stock and as a result we've ended up putting it into an depressed state.

+## Trying to Understand the Decline

+As a third person observer it seems like the fisheries have done a reasonable job keeping to the "law".
+However we still see this rapid decline in the stock assessment in the past few years.
+Why?

+In looking into the modeling itself I found a couple of unnerving things.

+1. The folks doing the modeling are aware of "retrospective pattern" whereby the conclusions each year have to be modified to actually represent the year they were trying to predict<sup>[[29]](https://www.tandfonline.com/doi/full/10.1080/02755947.2014.882452?needAccess=true)</sup>.
+2. In 2015 this pattern led folks to believe a 50% increase in estimated mortality was required to get things to line up<sup>[[30]](https://repository.library.noaa.gov/view/noaa/5026/noaa_5026_DS1.pdf)</sup>
+3. Much of ASAP modeling depends on weights, but they've simply been using averages, and only averages from one kind of gear<sup>[[30]](https://repository.library.noaa.gov/view/noaa/5026/noaa_5026_DS1.pdf)</sup>
+4. Furthermore when it comes to estimating mortality they have been using techniques that treat mortality as relatively global across the population<sup>[[30]](https://repository.library.noaa.gov/view/noaa/5026/noaa_5026_DS1.pdf)</sup> even if adjusted for by weight.
+5. All in all given the fact that herring don't seem to mix greatly during spawning and that their life history (and early mortality) is highly dependent on the spawning group they are from that treating the entire stock as one single unit is questionable.
+Some people have even started to see if there are ways of differentiating stocks to facilitate other kinds of modeling<sup>[[31]](https://www.researchgate.net/publication/258498572_Morphometric_Variation_among_Spawning_Groups_of_the_Gulf_of_Maine-Georges_Bank_Herring_Complex)</sup>.

+It seems like we need more data to understand why the models being used today are repeatably unable to replicate the observations we make year after year.
+Whether the issues are a result of poor estimates of mortality, age to weight, recruitment, etc. seems to be unknown but in 2015 the group responsible for modeling this stock themselves said that this needed to be treated as a research problem<sup>[[30]](https://repository.library.noaa.gov/view/noaa/5026/noaa_5026_DS1.pdf)</sup> as it is plain to them that the modeling being used is not sufficient for the needs.
+My conclusion thus far is that further instrumentation around this species is needed.